Ballarat Activities and Attractions

 - Lieutenant-Governor Charles La Trobe’s uniform

 Are you ready to dive into the beauty of hand-picking your own sunflowers?
-Check for dates open in March 2023.
+The 2023 season is over.
+So, put it in your planner for 2024!

-You can learn more about the sunflower field.
-And, the experience I had picking sunflowers in another season with my family.
+You can learn more about my experience of picking sunflowers in another year with my family at the sunflower field.

 Take a Selfie with the Big Miner